DevExpress/XPO/README.md

-# DevExpress XPO for .NET Core / .NET Standard 2.0 Demos
+# DevExpress XPO for .NET Framework / .NET Core / .NET Standard 2.0 Demos

 This repository contains demo projects demonstrating how to use [eXpressPersistent Objects™ (XPO)](https://www.devexpress.com/Products/NET/ORM/)  in [\.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) applications.
-You can use these projects to learn how to use XPO in console, ASP.NET Core or Xamarin applications.
+You can use these projects to learn how to use XPO in Console, WPF, WinForms, ASP.NET Core/MVC5/WebForms or Xamarin applications.
 All required DevExpress references are included.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/5479762/32771815-03632fa0-c935-11e7-9f19-2297bd4cc3f5.png" alt="XPO for .NET Core / Standard 2.0 Logo"/>